 Being one of 500 families who will increase annual giving by $1,000

 Once you have filled out your pledge card, please bring it with you to Mass on the weekend of October 26-27.
 Between now and then, I ask you to please pray for God’s work within the St. Mark’s parish community and within your lives, as you discern the role you will play in the St. Mark’s parish community and in the greater Catholic Church.

 May God bless you for generously sharing your gifts as we build the Kingdom of God together as a parish family.

 I believe that You will always provide me with what I need if I only ask.

 I know that whatever You give me is to be shared with others in my family, my parish, my community, my country, and the world.

 Create in me a spirit of trust so that as I have been given, so will I give.
 Help me to use my gifts wisely, always aware You are the source of all blessings.

 Grant that I may share my time, talent and treasure in ways that will bring glory to Your Son, Jesus,

 A letter from Archbishop Gustavo Garcia-Siller was recently sent out asking for your gift/pledge to support the ministries of the Archdiocese of San Antonio.
 Archbishop asks for you to give prayerful consideration to your level of support to help fund the essential ministries and services supported by the Appeal.

-The 2019 Archbishop's Annual Appeal campaign goal is $4,500,000, and St. Mark's parish goal is $196,482.
-Contributions to the Archbishop's Annual Appeal can assure the continued existence of many important programs that help tens of thousands in our Archdiocese each year, including but not limited to the education of our children and seminary and students care of the sick and needy.
+The 2021 Archbishop's Appeal for Ministries campaign goal for St. Mark is 25% of our registered parishioners to make a gift of $356 or greater.
+Contributions to the Archbishop's Appeal for Ministries can assure the continued existence of many important programs that help tens of thousands in our Archdiocese each year, including but not limited to the education of our children and seminary and students care of the sick and needy.